 Economic Development Queensland (EDQ) is responsible for the master planning and facilitation of development on the PDA site on behalf of the Queensland Government, working in partnership with the GCHKP project office to attract investment.

 EDQ is a specialist land use planning and property development unit within the Department of State Development, Manufacturing, Infrastructure and Planning.
 EDQ engages with state and local government, the development industry and the public to identify, plan, facilitate and deliver property development and infrastructure projects to create prosperous, liveable and connected communities.

-Set to be home to a community of 2,500 residents in Australia's first build-to-rent village and complete with an exciting retail and dining precinct, Smith Collective is a ground-breaking renters community designed for living not just 'staying'.
+Home to a community of almost 2,500 residents in Australia's first build-to-rent village and complete with an exciting retail and dining precinct, Smith Collective is a ground-breaking renters community designed for living not just 'staying'.

 Operated by leading private healthcare provider Healthscope, the $282 million GCPH was initially opened in 2016 and has since enjoyed a $50 million expansion.

 One of only three academies in Queensland for highly-capable students in years 10-12., QAHS works in partnership with Griffith University to provide unique opportunities for students interested in futures in the health sciences, research, science and academic careers.